UIT-21522268/IS334_Report/README.md

-# HandM-Recommender-System for IS334 Report
+# Recommendation System for H&M demo built with Streamlit
 This repo contains the required file to deploy the app on streamlit.io cloud.<br>

 The application is a demo that show the results of different recommendation models which is part of my work on H&M personalized-fashion-recommendations hosted on Kaggle.com